erjank/teaching/CONDUCT.md

 Thank you for helping make this a welcoming, friendly community for all.

-> This code of conduct is a modified version of that used by PyCon,
-> which in turn is forked from a template written by the Ada
-> Initiative and hosted on the Geek Feminism Wiki.
+*This code of conduct is a modified version of that used by PyCon, which in turn is forked from a template written by the Ada Initiative and hosted on the Geek Feminism Wiki.*

-{% references %} {% endreferences %}